Posted on Wednesday 04 December 2019

 In the sections below, we’ll dive into all of the basics to help guide you through the process.

 Simply put, a money order is a piece of paper that guarantees a specified amount of funds.
 The steps to putting it together are pretty straightforward: you fill out the name and address of the person who will be receiving the funds, specify the fund amount, sign it, and send it off.
+That's it.
+It's not like credit card arbitrage or something complex.

-Sound similar to a cheque?
 Well, there are a few key differences between the two:

 One of the biggest differences between the two methods is that a cheque could potentially bounce as a result of insufficient funds.
 Because a money order cannot be issued without cash prepayment (literally), they are often a much more reliable way for the receiver to get funds.